 • Engage customers and employees

-Let’s dive into these initiatives and focus on some specific applications!
+Let’s dive into these initiatives and focus on some specific applications and services!

-Online company stores allow frontline team members to customize and order branded assets within specific parameters set by the company.
-For instance, a salesperson can personalize their own business card, but a manager must approve it before it’s sent to print.
+Online company stores and websites allow frontline team members to customize and order branded assets within specific parameters set by the company.
+For instance, a salesperson can personalize their own business card on the website, but a manager must approve it before it’s sent to print.

 That’s a great example of basic automation, but beyond that, stores can be used to streamline many other manual processes.
 For instance, you can:

-1. Send a series of related collateral at timed intervals as a part of a marketing or employee campaign.
-Even better, those materials can span multiple channels, such as direct mail, promotional items, branded apparel, and more.
+1. Ship a series of related collateral at timed intervals as a part of a marketing or employee campaign.
+Even better, those materials can span multiple channels, such as direct mail, promotional things, branded apparel, and more.

-2. Trigger replenishment orders for stocked products at specific inventory levels.
+2. Trigger replenishment orders for stocked products at specific inventory levels or actions.
 Those thresholds can be set based on production lead times for each individual print, promo, or apparel item.

-3. Use simple logic (no coding required) to send customers or employees a prescribed kit of items based on specific dimensions, such as location or industry (check out this case study)
+3. Use simple logic (no coding required) to send customers or employees a prescribed kit based on specific dimensions, such as location or industry (check out this case study)

 4. Store event and tradeshow setups at your brand logistics provider’s facility.
 Field personnel, such as marketers and recruiters, can order these kits from your company store and have them shipped wherever needed.
 Reporting will show where the booth setups are located at any given time.

-5. Do you provide items such as polos, tees, and nametags to your team?
-Allocate apparel and swag allowances and let them order as needed.
-Track spending and receive reporting for overages that can be charged to employees as a payroll deduction.
+5. Do you provide things such as polos, tees, and nametags to your team?
+Allocate apparel and swag allowances and let them choose and order as needed.
+Track logged spending and prices and receive reporting all through one site for overages that can be charged to employees as a payroll deduction.

 Connect your ERP or CRM system

 Many company store platforms feature APIs (Application Programming Interfaces) that link to other enterprise platforms to pass along data or trigger activities.
-Here are just a few use cases:
+Here are just a few use cases of the services:

 6. Assign each user to a specific cost center(s).
 Their POs and orders will flow directly to the correct GL account, saving your accounting team from having to allocate tons of orders every month.